safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 </tr>
 </table>

+---

-<br>**2) Create Topic**
+<br>**2) Create Publication**
 <br>Now to create a publication and topic that will be triggered by a new file.
 Navigate to the Notifications page, click the Publications tab, and then click the New button.

 Enter "Incoming Building Footprints" as the new publication's name.

-Then click in the text box under Topics to Publish To.
-Type in ShapeIncomingFile and click on "Click to Add".
+Next click in the text box besides Topics to Publish To.
+Type in ShapeIncomingFile and click on the entry with that name that appears in the drop-down list.
 This will create a new topic and assign it to this publication.

 ![](./Images/Img4.401.Ex1.NewPublicationDialog.png)

-<br>**3) Create Publication**
+<br>**3) Set Publication Protocol**
-<br>Now select Directory Watch as the protocol for this publication.
-In the dialog that opens below select the newly created resources folder:
+<br>Now select Directory Watch from the drop-down list as the protocol for this publication.
+In the dialog that appears click the browse button for the Directory to Watch parameter and select the newly created resources folder:

 ![](./Images/Img4.402.Ex1.DirectoryToWatch.png)

-Under the Filter setting, remove the Modify and Delete actions.
+Back in the publication definition, for the Filter parameter remove the MODIFY and DELETE actions.
 All we really want to monitor are new files arriving, not old ones being removed:

 ![](./Images/Img4.403.Ex1.DirectoryWatchFilters.png)